Inbound Engagement: Remote Training

 Results

-We found that offering remote training combined with reminder messages increased the likelihood of farmers calling into the inbound service by 1.3 percentage points (a 53% increase over the control mean of 2.5%).
+We found that offering remote training combined with reminder messages increased the likelihood of farmers calling the inbound service by 1.3 percentage points (52% increase over the control mean of 2.5%).
 Furthermore, 2.2% of farmers in the training group asked a valid agricultural question, compared to 0.1% in the control group.
-Although overall rates were low, these differences suggest a positive effect of training.
+Although overall rates were low, these differences suggest that training has a positive effect.
 The impact was notably stronger among farmers with higher prior outbound engagement (3% asked a question vs. 1.6% for low-engagement farmers) and among smartphone users (3% vs. 1.8% for non-smartphone users).